 The question for me was, 'Why do I feel so DEAD each day?'
 Should I be feeling this way?
 Isn't there more?

 Todd and I both wanted to meet interesting people and lead an interesting life.
 We were ready for a BIG CHANGE, a new and exciting change.
 And we wanted to feel the sand beneath our toes and the warmth of the sun on our skin.

 Most importantly, we wanted to feel alive.

 Was moving to Mexico the smartest financial move?
-No, definitely not.
+Probably not.
 Was it risky?
 Hell yes.
 Was it a little scary?
 For sure.
-When we moved we weren't even sure we were going to get the chocolate and ice cream biz's.
+When we moved we weren't even sure we were going to get the ice cream biz.

-Having these businesses in Puerto Vallarta have given us new challenges and a new lifestyle.
+Having a business in Puerto Vallarta has given us new challenges and a new lifestyle.
 I no longer feel dead when I wake in the morning.
 Most mornings we can take our time, have a cup of coffee on the terrace and make breakfast, walk the dogs.
 Each day is a little different.
 Todd and I spend 100% more time with each other, more time with the dogs, more time to live.
 There are times when we still work hard, but that's around three or four months a year - and our goal is to hire people who can take over much of what we do, so that we are only overseeing the business.

-In our previous life, we looked forward to that one or two weeks of vacation each year - or for the next shopping trip for new clothes and a shiny new gadget.
+In our previous life, we looked forward to one or two weeks of vacation a year - or for the next shopping trip for new clothes or a shiny new gadget.
 In Mexico we live EACH DAY, are more active, are outside 80% more, the windows and doors are open to the fresh air almost 365 days a year, spend time with each other - our dogs - friends or family, meet lots of people and are learning to be more patient and slow down.